underpig1/octos/docs/using-the-cli.md

 Octos provides an easy-to-use command line interface with tools for developers.

+Note: you may need to add the `octos.exe` application folder to your system's `PATH` environmental variable before use.

 ## CLI reference

 Use the `init` command to intialize a mod with the given name at the given path (defaults to working directory).